 The secret may lie in light.
-Higher access to daytime outdoors periods proved to be more beneficial to students’ eyes.
-While the reasons aren’t perfectly understood, it does at least seem clear that curtailing time spent watching movies in the house might considerably boost a child’s chances at avoiding myopia.
+Higher access to daytime outdoor periods proved to be more beneficial to students’ eyes.
+While the reasons aren’t perfectly understood, it does at least seem clear that curtailing time spent watching movies in the house might considerably boost a child’s chances of avoiding myopia.

 Think back to the last time you saw a group of teenagers in public.
 There’s an excellent chance that you’re currently remembering a silent row of heads, all bent over smartphones.
 It’s a common enough image to have become a running millennial joke, but there’s a serious problem behind the screen time.
 Too much time spent shut in with a digital device can damage our eyes mechanically.
 As it turns out, it can even affect the way we process images that we perceive.

 While worries that overuse of digital devices can erode social skills are nothing new, it’s still surprising to see how quickly they can change our ability to interact with other people.
 Booting kids outdoors, while important, might not always be enough.
 The new boom in smartphone use means that parents will have to take steps to limit screen time away from the house as well – think about helping your child find areas of interest that limit smartphone use.
-Athletic or outdoors clubs are both great options.
+Athletic or outdoor clubs are both great options.

 Tips and Tricks